Will we ever quantize the centers of mass of heavy systems? A case for a Heisenberg cut in quantum mechanics: Limits for spacetime theories

 where the last inequality says that a clock must be much smaller than the time interval it measures to be able to process the information; {\em e.g.}, to process a time interval of 1~s, a clock must be much smaller than the Earth-Moon distance.
 Thus, again basic QM and general relativity imply that a clock built to measure time intervals smaller than~$T_\text{P}$ would collapse into a black hole, making such a measurement impossible.

 The discussion above leads us to the following manifesto: \\

-{\em Given that time is, by definition, what bona fide clocks measure and that there are no bona fide clocks capable of measuring space and time intervals in the Planck realm, there is cogent reason to renounce classical spacetimes and theories depending on classical spacetimes in the Planck realm.}
+{\em Given that time is, by definition, what bona fide clocks measure and that there would be no bona fide clocks capable of measuring space and time intervals in the Planck realm, there is a cogent reason to renounce classical spacetimes and theories depending on classical spacetimes in the Planck realm.}